curityio/curity-operational-training/6-token-issuance/TASKS.md

 ### Manageability

-Refer to scopes and claims best practices.
+End with scopes and claims best practices.
+Dependencies at a technical and people level.

+## General

+### Scripting

+- Point to scripting tutorial

+### User Authentication Course

+- Better explain Azure groups hack in order for the deployment to support any OIDC provider.

+### Console Client

+Better improve its README to explain its role.

+### HTTPS

+Use SSL from cluster onwards.
+Explain in READMEs how to trust it, in a common setup page, on macOS and Windows.
+Make sure Windows support is clear.

-## README Consolidation
+### README Consolidation

 Admin UI, /etc/hosts to add to all READMEs.\
 Make sure Docker is configured to use sufficient at least 8GB+ of RAM.
 Add a common SETUP page, e.g. precreate certs.\
-Use SSL from cluster onwards.\
-That will make specific pages nicer to read.

-## Logging and Monitoring
+### Logging and Monitoring

-Add some forward references to HOWTOs and logs.
+- Add some forward references to deployment tutorials
+- Mention health / readiness / logs

-## Self-Servioce Portal
+### Self-Servioce Portal

 I think I already mention this when I cover the Applications profile - but double check.